A loan from the fund is at the discretion of the adviser after assessing the student’s situation against the following criteria:

-- The student must be a registered student who is on a graduating course with the University of Strathclyde
+- Applicants must be a registered students on a graduating course with the University of Strathclyde

-- The loan must be to meet essential expenditure that cannot be deferred until receipt of other income (such as Student Loan, stipend, wages).
+- The loan must be to meet essential expenditures that cannot be deferred until receipt of other income (such as student loan, stipend, wages).
 The student may be asked to supply supporting evidence showing the need for the loan.

-- A realistic time scale of repaying the loan must be agreed, this should be manageable for the student.
+- A realistic time scale for repaying the loan must be agreed upon, this is usually within 90 days.

 It is important that loans are repaid by the agreed date so that we can continue to assist other students in financial difficulty.
 You will not be permitted to graduate if you have any outstanding debts to the University.

-You may be refused a loan if you have no source of income due.
+You may be refused a loan if you have no source of income.